danzanellovossos/ergon-framework/docs/architecture.md

 - **Scalable**: Built-in support for sync/async execution, single/multi-process scaling.

 The Transaction is the heart of this architecture.
 Everything else exists to serve it.

+---

+> **Note**: This document describes the Ergon Framework specification.
+For SDK-specific implementation details, syntax, and examples, refer to the documentation for your chosen SDK (e.g., [Python SDK](../sdks/python/)).